![]() |

 Select disks > Floppy or CD-ROM

-Linux will mount the disk and an icon representing the drive will appear on the desktop To unmount, just right-click on the disk and select unmount volume > disk icon dissapears from desktop
+To unmount, just right-click on the disk and select unmount volume > disk icon dissapears from desktop